How to Choose the Right Hairstyle for Your Wedding Day

 4. Voluminous hair

-To ensure maximum volume, you can always use a volumizing mousse products before you style your hair.
+To ensure maximum volume, you can always use a volumizing mousse products before you your hair.
 Another way is by using a textured professional flat iron for your interior hair layers to keep your hair looking full.
 Just remember, you need to section your hair into at least three parts and start from the deepest layer of your hair.

 5. Don't forget to use hairspray